gerokal/FCC/README.md

 # FCC
-Projects from the freCodeCamp Responsive Web Design certification.
+Projects for the freCodeCamp Responsive Web Design certification.